acmdas/das_fieldstones/morefieldstones2019.md

 Sun, 16 Jun 2019

 &ldquo;The greatest tyrannies are always perpetuated in the name of the noblest causes.&rdquo;&mdash;Thomas Paine (1737-1809) American pamphleteer

+## Scribbles
+Sun, 16 Jun 2019

+“Both the wise and the witless scribble”&mdaqsh;Horace, *Epistles of Horace*

+Or, as he is actually quoted:
+*Scribimus indocti, doctique*